|Positive correlation||Both variables change in the same direction||As height increases, weight also increases|

-The most common methods for this type of research include surveys, observations and archival data.
+The most common data collection methods for this type of research include surveys, observations and archival data.
 Academic research often combines various methods.
 It’s important to carefully choose and plan your methods to ensure the reliability and validity of your results.

 A simple way to research the relationship between variables is through surveys and questionnaires.
-You can conduct surveys online, by phone, or in person.
+You can conduct surveys online, by mail, by phone, or in person.
 You ask respondents questions related to the variables you are interested in, and then statistically analyze the responses.

 - Quick and flexible